Griffiths heights and pencils of hypersurfaces: The Kato height of motives over number fields and the Griffiths height of variations of Hodge structures

 These numbers depend only on the generic fiber $X_\eta$ of $f$ over the generic point $\eta$ of $C$, and will also be denoted by $\hgt_{GK, +}(\H^n(X_\eta/C_\eta))$ and $\hgt_{GK, -}(\H^n(X_\eta/C_\eta)).$

-\subsubsection{Concerning the content of this paper}
+\subsection{Concerning the content of this paper}

-The starting point of this work has been the observation that, in spite of the significance of Kato's heights for the understanding of pure motives over number fields, basically nothing was known concerning them beyond motives of Abelian varieties.
-In particular, no explicit computation of these heights was known concerning motives of weight greater than one.
+The starting point of this work has been the observation that, in spite of the significance of Kato's heights for the understanding of pure motives over number fields, basically nothing was known concerning them beyond motives of abelian varieties.
+In particular, no explicit computation of these heights was known concerning motives of weight greater than one\footnote{apart from motives constructed by tensor operations from the motive of weight 1 associated with an abelian variety.}.
 Somewhat surprisingly, the situation is not better concerning the Griffiths heights $\hgt_{GK, \pm}(\H^n(X_\eta/C_\eta))$ when $n\geq 2$, which constitute their geometric counterparts.

 Our aim has been to compute these Griffiths heights $\hgt_{GK, \pm}(\H^n(X_\eta/C_\eta))$, when $n \geq 2$, in a number of significant situations, with a view towards the derivation of similar formulas concerning Kato's heights.
-These formulas for Kato's heights would constitute some material for exploring various finiteness conjectures of Kato and Koshikawa (\cite{[Kato18], [Koshikawa2015]}).
+These formulas for Kato's heights would constitute some material for exploring various finiteness conjectures of Kato and Koshikawa (\cite{Kato18, Koshikawa15}).

 In this paper, we establish formulas for these Griffiths heights, when $n$ is the relative dimension of $X/C$, and when $X/C$ is a semistable pencil of surfaces, a pencil of hypersurfaces in a projective space, or a Lefschetz pencil.